aces/Loris/README.CentOS6.md

 Default dependencies installed by CentOS 6.x may not meet the version requirements LORIS deployment or development.
 * MySQL 5.7 is supported for LORIS 17.*
-* PHP 7 is supported for LORIS 17.* - see below to upgrade your PHP manually
+* PHP 7 is supported for LORIS 17.* - see below for instructions on how to upgrade your PHP manually

 The yum packages to be installed vary from any Ubuntu packages referenced in the LORIS README.